julian-west/e4ds-snippets/jupyter/voila/README.md

 If you are familiar with Docker you can use the `docker-compose` files to build the environment.

-- Run the original app without optimisation (localhost:8866)
+- Run the original app without optimisation (available at localhost:8866)
   ```
   docker-compose -f part1.docker-compose.yml up --build
   ```
-- Run the app using xeus-python kernel (localhost:8867)
+- Run the app using xeus-python kernel (available at localhost:8867)
   ```
   docker-compose -f part2.xeus.docker-compose.yml up --build
   ```
-- Run the app using hotpooling and xeus-python kernel (localhost:8888)
+- Run the app using hotpooling and xeus-python kernel (available at localhost:8888)
   ```
   docker-compose -f part2.hotpooling.docker-compose.yml up --build
   ```